 Serving Suggestions

 Serve with other appetizers.
 My husband always has to have some crunchy tortilla chips on the side.
-So I make some easy, white queso dip and serve it with a basket of chips for a second appetizer.
+So I make some easy, white queso dip, or spinach artichoke dip and serve it with a basket of chips for a second appetizer.

 What To Do With Leftovers

 Leftovers can be packaged up separately and used at a later date.
-Leftovers from our Thanksgiving board will portioned out and stored in airtight containers or plastic zipper bags in the freezer.
+Leftovers will portioned out and stored in airtight containers or plastic zipper bags in the freezer.
 Then we'll thaw them out and make small snack boards to enjoy on the weekends.

 There you have it.
-Making a beautiful Thanksgiving Charcuterie Board is as easy as that!
-Hope you feel inspired to make your own charcuterie board with these tips and tricks.
+Making a beautiful Charcuterie Board is as easy as that!
+Hope you feel inspired to make your own with these tips and tricks.
 Let us know how it turns out.
 Be sure to tag @SeannasKitchen on Instagram so we can see your creations. 💜

 We'd love to hear from you!